-We assume that there are m firms in the "network."
+There are m firms in the "network."
 These firms can be financial service firms, energy firms, manufacturing firms, or even retailers.

-Each firm i; $i=1,\ldots,m$, in the network is interested in determining how much it should invest in cybsecurity with the cybersecurity level or, simply, security level of firm i denoted, wlog, by s_i ; $i=1,\ldots,m$.
+Each firm i; i = 1, ..., m, in the network is interested in determining how much it should invest in cybsecurity with the cybersecurity level or, simply, security level of firm i denoted, wlog, by s_i ; i = 1..., m.